-An interim weir was constructed in the KwaMthazi River and a new water treatment works was constructed.
-This supplies water in the medium term to the Khambi Tribal Authority and the integration of all the stand-alone schemes to this bulk service is almost completed.
+A weir was constructed in the KwaMthazi River and a new water treatment works was constructed.
+This supplies water to the Khambi Tribal Authority and the integration of all the stand-alone schemes to this bulk service is completed.

-The integration of the remaining stand-alone schemes will be completed this year, after which the focus will be on the implementation of stand-alone schemes to the Land Reform Areas of Khambi.
+The remaining scope of works for the Khambi Regional Scheme will be on the implementation of stand-alone schemes to the Land Reform Areas of Khambi.

-The long-term planning is to supply water from the Coronation Dam to the Khambi area, but an indepth study by ZDM concluded that the Coronation Dam will not be a sustainable solution for the long-term additional demand.
-ZDM is currently investigating the possibilities to locate sustainable local sources closer to Khambi area, which will result in a substantial saving in bulk infrastructure.
+The long-term planning was to supply water from the Coronation Dam to the Khambi area, but an indepth study by ZDM concluded that the Coronation Dam will not be a sustainable solution for the long-term additional demand, and the cost per capita would be too high.
+ZDM is currently equipping sustainable local sources closer to Khambi area, which will result in a substantial saving in bulk infrastructure.